- Part I: Winter Kayaking Trip To The Flooded Kingdom of Nature

 Janis Vilcans is a kayaking addict.
 He also consults other kayakers and rents kayaks.
 Janis finds the most exciting kayaking places in Latvia and brings other people there.
 When I contacted him in January I had forgotten that he goes out kayaking regardless the season.

 “Of course, I’ll tell you everything I know, Roland!
-But maybe you also want to join us for a kayaking trip this weekend?
-There is incredibly high water level in Daugava River.
+But maybe you also want to join us on a kayaking trip this weekend?
+There is an incredibly high water level in Daugava River.
 That will be an amazing reportage!”

 “This weekend?
 My dear friend, it’s cold and wet out there!”, I mumbled silently.
 But it was too late.
 At that moment I understood that I have no other choice than to accept his offer.
 And not because I wanted the interview.
 I just knew for sure that it will be an amazing experience.

 In order not to “suffer” alone I convinced a couple of friends to join me.
 To my surprise, they agreed.
 There are only some friends that are crazy enough to wake up at 4 a.m. on Sunday to drive three hours God knows where.
 And I know exactly who they are.
 Besides, hey, it’s winter out there!
 Hiking, yes.
 Skiing or ice skating are also good options.
 But kayaking in winter?
 One must be a real outdoors addict, right?

 Not really!
 As for all the things, the limits are only in our heads.
 We are the ones who decide what is and what is not possible for us.
 It is all about our attitudes and beliefs.